okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/policies/index.md

 * Determine the extra levels of authentication that must be performed before a user accesses a specific app.
 * Maintain a list of allowed users and deny access based on multiple conditions.
 * Change the returned scopes of the access token and add claims to it and to the ID token using [inline hooks](/docs/concepts/inline-hooks/).
-* Notify other systems in real-time through an API when a user signs in.
+* Notify other systems in real time through an API when a user signs in.
 * Use token scopes to look up user information in an external database or API, then add that data to the user's profile object.
 * Monitor your org for identity threats like changes in entity risk or session context.
 * Define authentication requirements when users enroll in authenticators, recover their passwords, and unlock their accounts.